bkper/bkper-js/etc/bkper-js.api.md

     getOwnerName(): string | undefined;
     // (undocumented)
     getPageSize(): number | undefined;
-    // Warning: (ae-forgotten-export) The symbol "Period" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     getPeriod(): Period;
-    // Warning: (ae-forgotten-export) The symbol "Month" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     getPeriodStartMonth(): Month;
     // (undocumented)